bigmeaningsmall/SceneSwitcher/README.md

 # SceneSwitcher
- An example of how to load between scenes using a game manager initialise script
+ An example of how to load between scenes using a game manager and initialise script